alexshtf/alexshtf.github.io/_posts/2025-04-17-Polynomial-Pruning.md

 Test error = 59406.7395
 ```

 Very close to what we achieved with pruning.
-Want to see the polynomials?
+So our pruned model is not bad at all, and can be seen as a reasonable baseline.

 # Recap

 The idea of truncating high degree polynomials to approximate functions is not new - the entire field of approximation theory is built on top of this idea.
 In fact, the phenomenal course of Nick Trefethen, Approximation theory and approximation practice, and his book by the same name, gave me the inspiration to study it more thoroughly and gaining deeper understanding of the applicability of these ideas in machine learning.

 The idea here is by no means the best way to build a simple model with polynomial features, and it may be the case that a more thorough attempt to fit a regularized model will yield a better test error.
 However, the objective of this post is different - it's gaining a new insight.
 It's understanding that over-parametrization is what lets the model learn, automatically,  to separate signal from noise.
-This separation is manifested in the decaying coefficient spectrum.
+That the Legendre basis lets us _elicit_ this separation explicitly - by observing that the fit model has a decaying coefficient spectrum.
 This magical property can even let us us extract the "simple" model hiding inside the over-parametried "complex" model.
 And it is this observation that will take us to the next posts in this series!